 There are two tours for visitors to the palace, each with its own audio guide.
 The stories of the audio guide really brings the rooms in the palace to life.
 There are three different stories which visitors can use independently during their time at the palace.

-You can listen to the audio content (30 minutes) in the app (available soon for download to your smartphone) or on an audio device.
-Simply reserve a time for the palace tour and a device when you purchase your tickets.
+You can listen to the audio content (30 minutes) in the app (available for download to your smartphone) or on an audio device.

 Meet the first occupants of Paleis Het Loo.
 The story of Willem III and Mary is a dramatic mix of power, family and religion.
 When the young couple became king and queen of England, Paleis Het Loo became the centre of power in Europe.
 Count Hans Willem Bentinck – Willem III’s best friend – will guide you, and tell you all about 17th-century politics and the secrets of the palace.